Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 order privacy and mid-price clearing.

 ## Context of the bounty:
-The Phalanx project is the continuity of the DarkPool projects, which won 2nd place during the Phala/Encode-Hackathon-2021 The team members are:
+The Phalanx project is the continuity of the DarkPool project, which won 2nd place during the Phala/Encode-Hackathon-2021 The team members are:
 - Geoffrey Tsuigi: tsui.geoffrey@gmail.com (original creator of the DarkPool and winner of the Phala/Encode-Hackathon-2021)
 - Claudio Ciardelli: claudio.ciardelli@gmail.com